Entropic Independence I: Modified Log-Sobolev Inequalities for Fractionally Log-Concave Distributions and High-Temperature Ising Models: Introduction

-In this work, we introduce the notion of entropic independence as a tool to establish tight bounds on the mixing time of the down-up random walks via lower bounding the modified log-Sobolev constant \cite{bobkov2006modified} (see \cref{def:MLSI}).
-Unlike in some related prior works \cite{CLV20,blanca2021mixing}, we do not require a lower bound on the marginal of $\mu$, or for $\mu$ to be a spin system on a bounded-degree graph.
-Another feature of our technique is the ability to handle lopsided distributions, where $\min\set{\mu(S)\given \mu(S)>0}$ is extremely small.
+\paragraph{This work.} In this work we show that good high-dimensional expansion \emph{under external fields} (see \cref{def:external-field}) automatically implies entropy contraction inequalities, and in particular modified log-Sobolev inequalities for down-up random walks.
+Unlike mentioned prior works, we do not require extreme high-dimensional expansion, we do not assume conditional independence (being graphical), we do not require a lower bound on the marginals of $\mu$, or even in the case of graphical models for the degrees of the graph to be $O(1)$; instead we require good high-dimensional expansion under \emph{external fields}.
+This assumption is strictly weaker than the extreme high-dimensional expansion assumption of \cite{CGM19}, so our results give a proper generalization of the main result of \cite{CGM19}.
+A distinguishing feature of our techniques is the ability to derive the optimal mixing time when it is not nearly-linear (see \cref{sec:app-flc}).
+Another feature of our techniques is the ability to handle lopsided distributions, where $\min\set{\mu(S)\given \mu(S)>0}$ is extremely small.
 Lopsided distributions provably cannot have a large (non-modified) log-Sobolev constant \cite{bobkov2006modified}, but they can possibly have a large \emph{modified} log-Sobolev constant.
 This distinction between modified and non-modified log-Sobolev inequalities is a barrier for the prior techniques of \cite{CLV20,blanca2021mixing}, since they yield roughly the same log-Sobolev and modified log-Sobolev constants in the settings where they can be applied.